buzzgreyday/pypergraph/docs/source/account/account.monitor.rst

 =======

 .. note::

-    In time we might want to create a more flexible caching solution, like the one found in `web3.py <https://github.com/ethereum/web3.py/blob/main/web3/utils/caching.py>`_.
+    In the future, we aim to create a more flexible caching solution, similar to the one found in web3.py <https://github.com/ethereum/web3.py/blob/main/web3/utils/caching.py>_.

-Handles transaction caching and monitors Rx emitted Account events.
+The Monitor class handles transaction caching and observes events emitted by Account instances.

 .. code-block:: python